Obituary of Samuel J. Dante

 He was preceded in death by three brothers, Alex, Alfred, and James Dante, and a sister Carmella Trotta.

 The funeral mass will be Thursday at 10 a.m. at the Prince of Peace Parish – St. Mary’s Church, 123 West Grace Street, Old Forge.
 Interment Old Forge Cemetery.
 Full military honors will be provided by AMVETS Honor Guard of Greater Pittston Post #189.

 Relatives and friends may call at the church on Thursday from 9:00 – 10:00 a.m.

 Funeral arrangements have been entrusted to the Louis V. Ciuccio Funeral Home, 145 Moosic Road, Old Forge, PA 18518.

-To plant a tree in memory of Samuel Dante, please visit Tribute Store
+To plant a beautiful memorial tree in memory of Samuel Dante, please visit our Tree Store